You’re about to list your home — is it worth paying for a pre-listing appraisal first?

-A pre-listing appraisal or pre-appraisal is a professional home value estimate a seller gets before listing a home for sale to set a fair price.
+A pre-listing appraisal, or pre-appraisal, is a professional home value estimate that sellers get before going to market to set a fair price.

 What is a pre-listing appraisal?